September 27, 2014 | > View Invite

 We believe it is important to take time to celebrate our heritage and to remember the path we have followed to be where we are today.
 The stories we share are about life in a poor, rural area of North Carolina in a segregated society where families were often self- sufficient and lived off the land.

 Many school alumni and community volunteers have all worked hard in support of our efforts.
-The board notes the deaths of two dedicated supporters: Douglas Lindsey and Edna Bowser, who helped establish and supported this organization with their generous spirit and contributions.
+The board notes the deaths of several dedicated supporters: Douglas Lindsey, Norma Williams and Edna Bowser, who worked to establish and this organization and provided support with their generous spirit and contributions.